sonots/redis_getlock/README.md

   * Key name for a distributed lock
 * logger
   * Provide a logger for RedisGetlock (for debug)
-* timeout
+* expire
-  * The expiration timeout of the lock.
+  * The expiration seconds of the lock.
 The default is `2` second.
 Users usually do not need to care of this because the expiration is automatically extended in a invoked thread.
 * interval
   * Interval to extend lock expiration.
-Must be `timeout > interval`.
+Must be `expire > interval`.
 The default is `1` second.

 ### Example